 1 dash salt

 Which means that we’re going to have to separate some eggs.
 The easiest way to do that, so far as I am aware, is to crack them carefully and gently move the yolk back and forth between the halves of shell.
-Simply do so over a bowl to catch the egg white and be careful to pop the yolk on any sharp edges.
+Simply do so over a bowl to catch the egg white and be careful not to pop the yolk on any sharp edges.

 When you’re done, deposit the yolks into a second bowl and viola!